muksiddheswar/Reinforcement-Learning-Ensemble/introductionLearningDynamic.md

      - explain basic ones (Q-learning, SARSA, Actor-Critic)
         + Find some good sources
-Some well known online model-free value-function based reinforcement algorithms are SARSA and Q-learning.
+Some basic, well known online model-free value-function based reinforcement algorithms are SARSA and Q-learning.
 They are both temporal difference (TD) reinforcement learning algorithm that learn by updating a Q-function (action value function).
 The difference is that Q-learning is off-policy.
 This means that the optimal action-value function is learned independent of the policy that is being followed,